Before registering for MHTP classes, it is necessary to first apply to the Program and be accepted as a student.

 Helpful hints for module registration and attendance

-A student must register for each module at least one month prior to the start date of a module, by submitting a Module Registration Form to the MHTP Central Office.
-Tuition must be paid according to the student's chosen Payment Plan.
-First-time registrants may be exempt from registering one month in advance, with permission from the Central Office.
+After being accepted to the Program, you must register for each module at least one month prior to the start date of a module according to the instructions on the form.
+Tuition must be paid according to your chosen Payment Plan.
+First-time registrants may be exempt from registering one month in advance, with permission from the Administrative Office.

 Any overpaid tuition may be applied to the next module taken.